Specialty Topic:

 Disclaimer and Release of Liability:

 The information provided in my communications, including but not limited to emails, documents, videos, and any other form of communication (collectively referred to as "Content"), is based on my personal understanding and interpretation of the National Association of Realtors (NAR) lawsuit settlement and its implications on the real estate market.
 The Content is provided for informational purposes only and is not intended as legal, financial, or professional advice.
 By accessing, reading, or using the Content, you acknowledge and agree that I, Erin Rose, along with any of my affiliations or entities, shall not be liable for any direct, indirect, incidental, consequential, or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data, or other intangible losses resulting from the use of or reliance on any information provided in the Content.
+You further agree to release and hold harmless Erin Rose from and against any claims, liabilities, damages, losses, and expenses, including without limitation reasonable attorney fees and costs, arising out of or in any way connected with your access to, use of, or reliance on the Content.

 Copyright Notice:

 All Content provided by [Your Name] is the intellectual property of [Your Legal Entity, if applicable, or simply "I"] and is protected by copyright laws.
 The Content, including text, graphics, logos, images, and information, is provided for your personal and non-commercial use only.
 You are not permitted to reproduce, distribute, modify, create derivative works of, publicly display, publicly perform, republish, download, store, or transmit any of the material on our site without the prior written consent of Erin Rose.
+For permission requests, inquiries, or further clarification, please contact me directly at ErinRose.RealEstate@gmail.com

 By accessing and using the Content, you accept and agree to be bound by the terms and provisions of this disclaimer, release of liability, and copyright notice.
 If you do not agree with these terms, you are advised not to use or access the Content.
 March 2024.